AdobeDocs/experience-manager-64.en/help/sites-developing/spa-ssr.md

 SPA components could be rendered by the client (in the browser) or server side.
 When rendered server side, browser properties such as window size and location are not present.
 Therefore SPA components should be isomorphic, making no assumption about where they will be rendered.

-To leverage SSR, you will need to deploy your code in AEM as well as on Adobe I/O Runtime.
-Adobe I/O Runtime is responsible for the server side rendering.
+To leverage SSR, you will need to deploy your code in AEM as well as on Adobe I/O Runtime, which is responsible for the server side rendering.
 Most of the code will be the same, however server-specific tasks will differ.

 ## SSR for SPAs in AEM {#ssr-for-spas-in-aem}